-In addition runners in the 2011 Marathon raised more than £51.8 million for charities of their own choice and this money went, as always, directly to those charities.
+Runners in the 2018 London Marathon raised more than £63.7 million for charities of their own choice and this money went, as always, directly to those charities.

-Since the race began £45m has been allocated by the London Marathon Charitable Trust in total to recreational projects and the runners themselves have raised over £663m which has gone directly to charities of their choosing.
+Since the London Marathon started in 1981, more than £77 million has been allocated by The Trust in total to more than 1,300 recreational projects and the runners themselves have raised in excess of £890 million, which has gone directly to charities of their choosing.

 Visit The London Marathon Charitable Trust website to find out more about The Trust’s mission, how we are governed, our current funding priorities, our assessment criteria and how to apply for a grant.
 The site also features a number of case studies on projects we’ve funded recently.